 "My job as a leader is to make sure everybody in the company has great opportunities, and that they feel they're having a meaningful impact and are contributing to the good of society.
 As a world, we're doing a better job of that." -Larry Page (Google)

-Exercise: Can you give some more examples of behavior motivated by via A. attraction or B. repulsion?
-Put them in the comments.
+To ponder: Can you give some more examples of behavior motivated by via A. attraction or B. repulsion?
+Share about them in social media.

 Here’s a list to get you started: